Europeana Innovation Pilots

 Europeana collects a steadily growing amount of metadata from European libraries, archives and museums.
 Aggregating metadata from these heterogeneous collections leads to quality issues such as duplication, uneven granularity of the object descriptions, ambiguity between original and derivative versions of the same object, etc.

-OCLC Research has extensive experience and expertise in metadata quality improvement techniques and methods, such as duplicate detection and clustering of similar metadata records around FRBR-entity-relationships, reproductions and originals, different cataloguing languages.
+OCLC Research has extensive experience and expertise in metadata quality improvement techniques and methods, such as duplicate detection and clustering of similar metadata records around FRBR-entity-relationships, reproductions and originals, and different cataloging languages.
 We are also experimenting with the automated enhancement of records with links to VIAF and other Linked Data elements.
 Our data quality improvement and enrichment efforts are part of our philosophy to “make the metadata work harder for libraries” and to enhance end-user experience.

 - van der Werf, Titia.
 "Metadata Out of Control: Network-level Metadata Aggregations."
 Presented at EMEARC, 26 February 2013, Strasbourg, France.